Astrocut File Formats

 BinTableHDU (Extension 2)

-The BinTableHDU extension contains a table that holds all of the Image extension header keywords from the individual FFIs.
+The BinTableHDU extension contains a table that holds all of the image extension header keywords from the individual FFIs.
 There is one column for each keyword plus one additional column called “FFI_FILE” that contains FFI filename for each row.
-Each column name keyword also has an entry in the extension header, with the value being the keyword comment from the FFI header.
-This last allows the FFI Image extension headers to be reacreated completely if desired.
+Each column name keyword also has an entry in the Image extension header, with the value being the keyword value from the FFI header.
+This last column allows the FFI Image extension headers to be recreated completely if desired.

 Target Pixel Files